PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

    Connected ethernet_461c33882611_cable
    ```

-You can now check if the cellular connection is connected again by pinging an external a website.
+1. Check whether the cellular connection has reconnected by pinging an external website.

 ### Deactivate ECM with AT commands